Wednesday, January 9, 2013

 Fit - Back Darts

-My first muslin fit okay in the back, but when I made this wearable muslin it was ballooning like crazy in the back.
+My first muslin fit okay in the back, but when I made this wearable muslin it was ballooning intensely in the back.
 I noticed that when I flexed my back I still needed most of the space, so I just put in some darts at the top of the neck to reduce the ballooning a bit.
 I think for next time, it might be worthwhile to size down the shoulder area somehow.

 Construction - Pleat-lessness